wmayner/pyphi/docs/examples/basic.rst

     >>> len(mip.unpartitioned_constellation)
     4

-The documentation for :mod:`pyphi.models` contains description of these structures.
+The documentation for |models| contains description of these structures.

 .. note::
     Networks can be constructed with an optional set of textual labels for each